 New correctional officers improve community safety in Capricornia

-Queensland’s newest corrective services officers move to the frontline of public safety today, working to reduce reoffending to keep Rockhampton safe.
+Queensland Corrective Services inducted eight Custodial Correctional Officers (CCO) to the frontline of public safety on Friday 29 September working to reduce reoffending to keep Rockhampton safe.

-“Queensland Corrective Services is an essential part of our criminal justice system, delivering innovative, effective, evidence-based correctional services which contribute to a safer Queensland,” A/AC Butler said.
+“Queensland Corrective Services is an essential part of our criminal justice system, delivering innovative, effective, evidence-based correctional services, which contribute to a safer Queensland.

 “Every interaction they have is an opportunity to address offending behaviour and to improve the vocational and life skills of prisoners, assisting in their rehabilitation and reintegration back into the community.”